fen9li/provision-ec2-sinatra-instance/README.md

  provision-ec2-sinatra-instance]$
 ```

-* Configure rolesAndBucket.conf and run ./createRolesAndBucket.sh to create aws s3 bucket and 2 IAM roles.
+* Configure rolesAndBucket.conf and run ./createRolesAndBucket.sh to create 1 s3 bucket and 2 IAM roles.
 Double check from aws management console to ensure.
 * Configure Github repo and branch where ruby code have been pushed.
 Configure base directory, cloudformation stack name and parameters and codedeploy related names as per invidual favour in spinup.conf.
 * Run ./spinup.sh script now and you go ...